 If you are craving something sweet and you are willing to try something new, a Vietnamese milkshake is what you are looking for.
 Creamy and flavorful, the Vietnamese milkshake is made with blending fruits and condensed milk.

-Making Vietnamese milkshake is quick and simple; you just need a few ingredients such as seasonal fruits, condensed milk, and milk for extra consistency.
+Making Vietnamese milkshakes is quick and simple; you just need a few ingredients, such as seasonal fruits found in Vietnam, condensed milk, and milk for extra consistency.
 The fruity flavor pairs well with the rich and exquisite flavor of milk.

-It is significantly easy to make, all you need to do is combining all the ingredients, and your milkshake will be ready in just a short time.
+This milkshake is a significantly easy-to-make drink in Vietnam.
+You only need to combine all the ingredients, and your milkshake will be ready quickly.
 Remember to adjust the amount of milk to get your desired consistency.